SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-shared-patterns.md

 # Then write or display
 ```

-**Purpose:** Prevents Ã, â€ and other mojibake characters from appearing in markdown files.
+**Purpose:** Prevents Ãƒ, Ã¢â‚¬ and other mojibake characters from appearing in markdown files.

 **When to apply:**
 - After generating any file content